greggman/vertexshaderart/DEPLOY.md

     It should connect to your droplet no questions asked.
 If it doesn't then you either didn't setup your ssh keys or something else is wrong.
 Type `exit` to exit or press Ctrl-D.

+5. Copy the file `server/deploy/settings-live-orig.json` to `server/deploy/settings-live.json`

+        cp server/deploy/settings-live-orig.json server/deploy/settings-live.json

+    **IMPORTANT!!
+DO NOT ADD THIS FILE TO GIT!!**

-5. Edit the file `server/deploy/docker-compose-live.yml` and change these lines
+6. Edit the file `server/deploy/docker-compose-live.yml` and change these lines

         - REPO=https://github.com/greggman/vertexshaderart
         - ROOT_URL=http://www.vertexshaderart.com